How long will it take to complete my BSW program?

 Who is my academic advisor?

 The part-time BSW program can be completed in five semesters with proper sequencing and course selection.
-Students in the part-time BSW program may also choose to complete their degree in a longer amount of time, with a reduced course load, but still complete the degree in less than three years.
+Students in the part-time BSW program may also choose to complete their degree in a longer amount of time, with a reduced course load, but still complete the degree (preferably) within 2 years.

-You will need ot complete a minimum of 720 practicum hours during your BSW program.
+You will need to complete a minimum of 720 practicum hours during your BSW program.